-The residence halls close at the end of fall semester in mid-December, and students are required to vacate until the halls re-open for spring semester in January.
-However, several athletic programs request to have their athletes stay on-campus for scheduled games and practices during the Christmas holiday.
-These have been men's and women's basketball in December and early January, and sometimes the men's baseball team in early January.
+The residence halls close at the end of Fall semester in mid-December, and students are required to vacate until the halls re-open for Spring semester in January.
+However, several athletic programs may arrange to have their athletes stay on-campus for scheduled games and practices during the Christmas holiday.
+These have been men's and women's basketball in December and early January, and occasionally the men's baseball team in early January.

-The coaches are responsible to arrange with Housing for their athletes to stay in campus housing while the residence halls are officially closed.
+The coaches are responsible to arrange with Housing in advance for their athletes to stay in campus housing while the residence halls are officially closed.
+The electronic door program is operated from the housing data which has been approved by Housing.
 There are additional expectations and restrictions* in the residence halls (see below).
-Only students who reside on-campus for the fall and spring semesters are allowed to reside in the residence halls during Christmas holiday.
-Athletes who reside off-campus for the fall or spring semester do not stay in campus housing during Christmas holiday because they will not have been able to check-in and obtain room keys from the residence hall staff prior to Christmas holiday.
+Only students who reside on-campus for the Fall and Spring semesters are allowed to reside in the residence halls during Christmas holiday.
+Athletes who reside off-campus for the Fall or Spring semester do not stay in campus housing during Christmas holiday because they will not have been officially checked-in by residence staff and would not have room keys from the residence hall staff prior to Christmas holiday.

 Special approval needed